Dosage Form: tablet, film coated

 Information on overdosage with Ofloxacin is limited.
 One incident of accidental overdosage has been reported.
 In this case, an adult female received 3 grams of Ofloxacin intravenously over 45 minutes.
 A blood sample obtained 15 minutes after the completion of the infusion revealed an Ofloxacin level of 39.3 mcg/mL.
 In 7 h, the level had fallen to 16.2 mcg/mL, and by 24 h to 2.7 mcg/mL.
 During the infusion, the patient developed drowsiness, nausea, dizziness, hot and cold flushes, subjective facial swelling and numbness, slurring of speech, and mild to moderate disorientation.
 All complaints except the dizziness subsided within 1 h after discontinuation of the infusion.
 The dizziness, most bothersome while standing, resolved in approximately 9 h.
 Laboratory testing reportedly revealed no clinically significant changes in routine parameters in this patient.

 In the event of an acute overdose, the stomach should be emptied.
 The patient should be observed and appropriate hydration maintained.
 Ofloxacin is not efficiently removed by hemodialysis or peritoneal dialysis.

 Ofloxacin Dosage and Administration

-The usual dose of Ofloxacin tablets is 200 mg to 400 mg orally every 12 h as described in the following dosing chart.
+The usual dose of Ofloxacin Tablets, USP is 200 mg to 400 mg orally every 12 h as described in the following dosing chart.
 These recommendations apply to patients with normal renal function (i.e., creatinine clearance > 50 mL/min).
-For patients with altered renal function (i.e., creatinine clearance ≤ 50 mL/min), see the Patients With Impaired Renal Function subsection.
+For patients with altered renal function (i.e., creatinine clearance ≤ 50 mL/min), see the Patients with Impaired Renal Function subsection.